BlackSky Technology Inc. (BKSY) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for BKSY is $5.00, which is $2.14 above than the current price.
-The public float for BKSY is 92.82M, and at present, short sellers hold a 2.60% of that float.
-The average trading volume of BKSY on March 07, 2023 was 687.02K shares.
+The average price predicted for BlackSky Technology Inc. (BKSY) by analysts is $3.50, which is $2.04 above the current market price.
+The public float for BKSY is 94.68M, and at present, short sellers hold a 3.18% of that float.
+On March 13, 2023, the average trading volume of BKSY was 686.49K shares.

 BKSY’s Market Performance

-The stock of BlackSky Technology Inc. (BKSY) has seen a -2.62% decrease in the past week, with a 2.20% rise in the past month, and a 4.49% gain in the past quarter.
-The volatility ratio for the week is 7.51%, and the volatility levels for the past 30 days are at 6.49% for BKSY.
-The simple moving average for the last 20 days is 0.54% for BKSY stock, with a simple moving average of -3.70% for the last 200 days.
+The stock of BlackSky Technology Inc. (BKSY) has seen a -23.96% decrease in the past week, with a -18.89% drop in the past month, and a -25.13% fall in the past quarter.
+The volatility ratio for the week is 11.23%, and the volatility levels for the past 30 days are at 7.56% for BKSY.
+The simple moving average for the last 20 days is -20.20% for BKSY stock, with a simple moving average of -24.63% for the last 200 days.

 Analysts’ Opinion of BKSY